ihhub/penguinV/src/python/README.md

 # How to Create the Python Wrappers

 The wrappers for python are generated using SWIG ([website](http://www.swig.org/)), and for ease of use, the wrappers can also be generated with the help of the `distutils` python module.
+On Windows, you may need to add the location where swig.exe was installed to your PATH.
 The interface for the wrappers is specified by the file `penguinV.i`.
 To generate the wrappers, you will need to make sure you have the `distutils` python module, which most likely came as a standard module with your version of `python`.